rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/payment-packages-authnet.md

 - refund

 > **Refunds are not supported**
 > Authorize.net requires the expiration date and last four digits of the credit card to process refunds.
-This does not comply with Reaction's policy to not store data that is not compatible with PCI compliance.
+This does not comply with Demand policy to not store data that is not compatible with PCI compliance.
 Refunds can still be processed directly through the [Authorize.net dashboard](https://account.authorize.net/).

 - refunds (list)